 This year, the 5th Global Summit is spinning off into an innovative webinar series called Heart Talks: A Series of the 5th Global Summit on Circulatory Health:

-This webinar will explore the future of circulatory health management following one of the most tumultuous years for global health in recent history.
-The conversation will bring together speakers from international organizations, academia and civil society, as well as the voices of health workers and patients on the ground, to address both present challenges and future opportunities for circulatory health.
+This webinar explored the future of circulatory health management following one of the most tumultuous years for global health in recent history.
+The conversation brought together speakers from international organizations, academia and civil society, as well as the voices of health workers and patients on the ground, to address both present challenges and future opportunities for circulatory health.